Signposts

 The Baptist Union has its own entry in Signposts, and this should be consulted as it gives more information about the approach taken.

-RecordsThe Department for Child Protection should be contacted for assistance in locating client files and other information.
+RecordsThe Department of Communities should be contacted for assistance in locating client files and other information.

 According to the The Australian Institute of Aboriginal and Torres Strait Islander Studies website www.aiatsis.gov.au , the State Records Office in Western Australia “holds extensive records relating to missions.”
 Contact details are below.